OpenCHAMI/jwt-authz/README.md

 This is a demonstration repo that does not ship any libararies or binaries.
 Feel free to experiment with the software by building it yourself with `go build .` in the main source directory.

+## Running the demo applications

+There are two http echo servers included in the [example](/example/) directory.
+The [issuer](/example/issuer/) acts as an issuer.
+It creates an RSA keypair on startup and exposes three routes for generating API Keys, Tokens, and retrieving the RSA Public Key for verification.
+The [other echo microservice](/example/protected/) verifies tokens and protects it's one route with a piece of middleware.

+Each is a single file that can be started with `go run <filename>`

+### Issuer Routes

+* `/apikey` generates an API Key which can be retrieved with curl `curl -o apikey.json  http://localhost:3333/apikey`
+* `token` uses the api key to generate a jwt.
+The curl command should look like this: `export JWT=$(curl -X POST -d @apikey.json  http://localhost:3333/token)`
+* `/pubkey` exists to share the public key with the JWT Verifiers.
+It returns the public key in PEM format

+### Protected JWT Demo Routes

+* `/protected` returns "Hello World!" when called with a valid token.
+Otherwise it returns 409 Unauthorized

+Call the `/protected` route on the second microservice using the token from the issuer. `curl -H "Authorization:$JWT" http://localhost:3334/protected`

 ##  JWT structure

 A JWT is simply a set of base64 encoded JSON objects separated by a '.'